dpploy/chen-3170/README.md

 This course uses Jupyter Notebooks in Python programming language.
 The content can be accessed in the following ways:
 + Static HTML version of the notebooks will be displayed on the current browser if a notebook file listed in the code repository is clicked on.
+Alternatively you can render the notebooks on [NBViewer](http://nbviewer.jupyter.org/).
 + Click on the `launch/binder` badge above to launch a Jupyter Notebook server for the course notebooks.
 There will be a delay for the Binder cloud server to build a Python (Anaconda) programming environment for you.
 However once it is done, it will